AnghelLeonard/Hibernate-SpringBoot/README.md

 70. **[How To Remove The Extra SELECT COUNT Query in Spring Boot Slice Paging with findAll()](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootSliceAllSimpleSql)**

 **This implementation:**
-- [This](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootSliceAllSimpleSql) is a minimalist implementation based on a hard-coded SQL, `"SELECT e FROM " + entityClass.getSimpleName() + " e";`
+- [This](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootSliceAllSimpleSql) is a thin implementation based on a hard-coded SQL: `"SELECT e FROM " + entityClass.getSimpleName() + " e;"`

 **Other implementations:**:
 - [This](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootSliceAllCriteriaBuilder) is just another minimalist implementation based on `CriteriaBuilder` instead of hard-coded SQL